GingerBart/CPPGraphTheoryWeighted/README.txt

 “master_data.txt” - This is the raw, unsorted, unparsed data at outputted by the program.
-	->The last number at the end of the string is the winner of this game -> It is written in the following format: 1-2-3-4, where move 1 is from 1 to 2, move 2 is from 2 - 3, etc.
+	->The last number at the end of the string is the winner of this game -> It is written in the following format: 1-1-2-1–3-1-4,  and can be read as:
+		“Starting node” - “Weight removed” - “Ending node”: where move 1 is from 1 to 2 removing weight 1, move 2 is from 2 - 3 removing
+		weight 1, etc.

 “player1_moves” - All the player one moves after the analysis algorithm is run